Page Reviewed / Updated - October 07, 2020

 The CO Waiver considers age, income, assets and functional ability as qualifying criteria.
 Participants must be at least 18 years of age to be eligible and they must be assessed and found in need of nursing home level care.
 Those between the ages of 18 and 64 must be physically disabled.

 Financially, the monthly income limit for 2020 is $2,349 (300% of SSI).
 The asset limit for a single applicant remains at $2,000 for 2020.
-While this limit might seem quite low, several assets are considered exempt (non-countable) and include an applicant’s home if that is where they reside (and the equity value is no greater than $595,000), a vehicle, household items, and some personal belongings.
+While this limit might seem quite low, several assets are considered exempt (non-countable).
+It includes an applicant’s home if that is where they live (and the equity value is no greater than $595,000), a vehicle, household items, and some personal belongings.
 Please note, if the applicant is married and has a spouse who lives in the home, it is still considered exempt if the applicant does not live in it.
 Persons whose monetary resources are greater than the limits may still qualify in one of three ways.

 1) If the applicant is married and their spouse is not seeking Medicaid, a certain amount of income and financial resources can be allocated to the non-applicant spouse as a living allowance.
 This can help lower the applicant's income and assets to an acceptable level.
 In 2020, a non-applicant spouse (sometimes called the 'community spouse') can have countable assets valued up to $128,640.
 (This is in addition to the $2,000 the applicant spouse can retain).
 Community spouses also often require a certain amount of the applicant’s income to pay living expenses.
 Up to $3,216 of the applicant’s monthly income can be given to a community spouse.